azurecitadel/azurecitadel/content/arc/servers-hack/manual.md

 | location | **UK South** |
 | | |

-Explore the functionality exposed in each VM's portal blade, including the resourceId and the various properties available in JSON view.

-> _Hint_: Remove the suggested tags.
-We will be handling tags via policy.
+> There is no need to set any tag values.
+We'll use Azure Policy for the tags in the next challenge.

+Once the two VMs have been onboarded as Azure Arc VMs, you can explore the functionality exposed in an Azure Arc VM's portal blade.

+Also check the JSON view in the Overview screen.
+What resource provider type is shown in the resourceId?

 ## Inventory